Carnyx

-The ancient carnyx was a wind instrument of the Iron Age Celts, used between c.
-200 BC and c.
-AD 200.
-It was a type of bronze trumpet with an elongated S shape, held so that the long straight central portion was vertical and the short mouthpiece end section and the much wider bell were horizontal in opposed directions.
-The bell was styled in the shape of an open-mouthed boar's, or other animal's, head.
+The ancient carnyx was a wind instrument used by the Celts during the Iron Age, between c.
+200 BCE and c.
+200 CE.
+It was a type of trumpet made of bronze with an elongated S shape, held so that the long straight central portion was vertical and the short mouthpiece end section and the much wider bell were horizontal in opposed directions.
+The bell was styled in the shape of the head of an open-mouthed boar or other animal.

 It was used in warfare, probably to incite troops to battle and intimidate opponents, as Polybius recounts.
 The instrument's significant height allowed it to be heard over the heads of the participants in battles or ceremonies.

 Etymology

-The word carnyx is derived from the Gaulish root carn- or cern-, meaning 'antler' or 'horn,' and the same root of the name of the god, Cernunnos.
+The word carnyx is derived from the Gaulish root carn- or cern-, meaning 'antler' or 'horn,' and the same root of the name of the god Cernunnos.
+It is cognate with the Welsh carn.

 Archaeology

 Symbolism

-In Iron age Britain, animal symbolism deliberately conveys aggressiveness and ferociousness, with examples including a boar on the Witham shield, the snouted deskford carnyx (Scotland) and the dragon pair sword scabbard (Thames river).
+In Iron Age Britain, animal symbolism deliberately conveys aggression and ferocity, with examples including a boar on the Witham Shield, the snouted Deskford carnyx in Scotland and the dragon pair sword scabbard from the River Thames.